-WordPress core and most of its plugins are storing data in the database in a special format, so called serialized data representation.
+WordPress core and most of its plugins are storing data in the database in a particular format, so-called serialized data representation.
 That type is used for storing or passing PHP values without losing their type or structure.

-Without getting too technically here it’s important to know that the serialized data representation can handle nearly all data types like arrays, strings and objects.
+Without getting too technical here, it’s essential to know that the serialized data representation can handle nearly all data types like arrays, strings, and objects.

-Let’s say a theme is creating an array for storing a color and a path:
+Let’s say a theme is creating an array for storing color and a path:

 $settings = array( 'color' => 'green', 'path' => 'https://domain.com' );

-The advantage is that the serialized data representation can be stored in the database much easier than the PHP array.
-The drawback is that the serialized data can not be changed by a simple search & replace like you would do with a text editor.
+The advantage is that the serialized data representation can be stored in the database much more effectively than the PHP array.
+The drawback is that the serialized data can not be changed by a simple search & replace as you would do with a text editor.

 The reason is that the serialized data is also storing the length of the values in the serialized data representation.

-If you change the path domain.com to host.com you also need to change the value of s:18 to s:16 because https://host.com only contains 16 values instead 18.
+If you change the path of domain.com to host.com, you also need to change the value of s:18 to s:16 because https://host.com only contains 16 characters instead of 18.

 If you do that programmatically, the serialized data needs to be converted back into an array.
-From there it can replaced by just changing the array values.
+From there, it can be replaced by just changing the array values.

 As you already notice, doing that manually with hundreds or even thousands of values in a WordPress database is an impossible task.
-That’s why WP Staging is doing all that unserialization and serialization automatically for you and while it is doing that step it replaces the corresponding values to the new ones when a WordPress clone is created.
+That’s why WP Staging is doing all that deserialization and serialization automatically for you.
+While it is doing that step, it replaces the corresponding values to the new ones when a WordPress clone is created.